FindMySchool LogoFindMySchool

 The 16-19 Bursary Fund provides financial support up to £1,200 for vulnerable students, with free meals available for those from low-income families.
 This mitigates financial barriers to post-16 participation.

 Middle-tier performance.
-With A-level results placing the college at 947th nationally and in the middle 35% percentile of England's sixth form colleges, prospective students should understand this represents solid but not exceptional academic achievement.
+With A-level results placing the college 1,113th out of 2,549 schools and colleges nationally, prospective students should understand this represents solid but not exceptional academic achievement.
 Students expecting A-level cohorts competing at the highest national levels should consider specialist sixth forms ranked more highly.

 Geographic catchment.
 Whilst the college serves a wide catchment, the majority of the student body comes from within 20-30 miles.
 Those living significantly beyond this radius may find transport logistically challenging, despite college bus provision.